miku/span/README.md

 * write wrappers around common inputs like XML, JSON, CSV ...
 * maybe factor out importer interface (like exporter)
 * docs: add example files for each supported data format

+A filtering pipeline.

+The final processing step from an intermediate schema to an export format includes various decisions.

+* Should an ISIL be attached to a record or not?
+* Should a record be excluded, due to an expired or deleted DOI?